PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 };
 ```

-If a parameter dynamically changes during runtime, this message can also be [used in the Data section](#messages-shared-with-the-definitions-section) as well!
+If a parameter dynamically changes during runtime, this message can also be [used in the Data section](#messages-shared-with-the-definitions-section) as well.

 The data type is restricted to `int32_t` and `float`.

-#### Q : Default Parameter Message
+#### 'Q': Default Parameter Message

 ```c
 struct ulog_message_parameter_default_header_s {